Don't Forget to Wear Insect Repellent with DEET

 Because virus-carrying mosquitoes can also get indoors, check door and window screens and repair any tears or gaps.
 Clean out leaves and other debris in rain gutters to keep them flowing freely.
 Fix leaky faucets or irrigation spouts, and adequately maintain pools.

-WNV is primarily transmitted by Culex mosquitoes.
+WNV is transmitted primarily by Culex mosquitoes.
 These mosquitoes pick up the virus when they feed on infected birds, and then spread the virus when they bite humans, horses and some other mammals.
-Culex mosquitoes are most active during the evening and early morning hours and can enter homes through open windows or doors.
+Culex mosquitoes are most active during the evening and early morning hours.

 Common symptoms of West Nile disease include fever, intense headache, extreme tiredness, muscle weakness, and dizziness.
 Persons with West Nile encephalitis, the most serious form of WNV disease, may rapidly progress to mental confusion, difficulty walking, and coma.